 Holi celebrates the triumph of good over evil and the festival coincides with the end of winter and the beginning of spring.
 It is a time to give thanks for a good harvest, plus it is a time to come together and end any conflicts you might have with others.

 The day of Holi is the Phalgun Poornima (full moon) by the Hindu calendar which generally arrives in March.
-This coincides with the period between late February and mid March in the Gregorian calendar.
-In 2018 Holi festival will begin on the evening of Thursday 01 March and end on the evening of Friday 02 March.
+This coincides with the period between late February and mid-March in the Gregorian calendar.

 Every October/November the streets of India erupt with colour and sound as Diwali, the Festival of Lights, is celebrated.

-Diwali honours Lakshmi, the Goddess of Wealth, and during this festival people decorate their homes with lamps, known as diyas, and other decorations to welcome Lakshmi in.
+Diwali, or Deepavali, honours Lakshmi, the Goddess of Wealth, and during this festival people decorate their homes with lamps, known as diyas, and other decorations, to welcome Lakshmi in.

 The festival celebrates the triumph of good over evil and light over dark.
 You’ll see celebratory fireworks all over the country (it is believed that the loud bangs and the bright lights chase away evil spirits).

 Diwali is a time to be with family and friends, to celebrate the good things in life and to look forward to prosperity, and it is a magical time to be in India.
 Countries with a large Hindu population also celebrate Diwali, including Sri Lanka, Malaysia & Mauritius.

 3. Durga Puja (Hindu)

 Takes place annually in October

 Durga Puja festival is one of the most important festivals in the region and there are lively processions carrying idols of the Goddess Durga through the streets and down to the river.